 Stabbings in Canada kill 10, wound 15; suspects at large

-REGINA, Saskatchewan (AP) — A series of stabbings at a First Nation community and at another town nearby in the Canadian province of Saskatchewan left 10 people dead and 15 wounded, Canadian police said Sunday as they searched for two suspects.
+REGINA, Saskatchewan (AP) — A series of stabbings at an Indigenous community and at another town nearby in Saskatchewan left 10 people dead and 15 wounded, Canadian police said Sunday as they searched across the expansive province for two suspects.

 The stabbings took place in multiple locations on the James Smith Cree Nation and in the village of Weldon, northeast of Saskatoon, police said.

-She said there are 13 crime scenes where either deceased or injured people were found.
-She urged the suspects to turn themselves in.
+It is among the deadliest mass killings in Canadian history.
+The deadliest gun rampage in Canadian history happened in 2020 when a man disguised as a police officer shot people in their homes and set fires across the province of Nova Scotia, killing 22 people.
+A man used a van to kill 10 pedestrians in Toronto in 2019.
+But mass killings are less common in Canada than in the United States.

-Blackmore said police began receiving reports before 6 a.m. of stabbings on the First Nation.
-More reports of attacks quickly followed and by midday police issued a warning that a vehicle reportedly carrying the two suspects had been spotted in Regina.
+Blackmore said police began receiving reports before 6 a.m. of stabbings on the First Nation community.
+More reports of attacks quickly followed and by midday police issued a warning that a vehicle reportedly carrying the two suspects had been spotted in Regina, about 335 kilometers (208 miles) south of the communities where the stabbings occurred.

-Police said the last information they had from the public was that the suspects were sighted in Saskatchewan's capital of Regina around lunchtime.
-There have been so sightings since.
+Police said the last information they had from the public was that the suspects were sighted there around lunchtime.
+There have been no sightings since.

+Regina Police Evan Bray said late Sunday they still believe the suspects are in the city of Regina and urged residents to follow alerts and provide information if they have.

 “If in the Regina area, take precautions & consider sheltering in place.
 Do not leave a secure location.
 DO NOT APPROACH suspicious persons.
 Do not pick up hitch hikers.
 Report suspicious persons, emergencies or info to 9-1-1.
 Do not disclose police locations,” the RCMP said in a message on Twitter.